KiCad PCBNew Scripting: Removing Ref Des From Silk Screen

 https://github.com/snhobbs/SetReferenceVisibility

-Turns out you can do this with the “Edit Text and Graphics Properties” menu.
+Turns out you can do this with the “Edit -> Edit Text and Graphic Properties” menu.

 Doxygen documentation for the API is available here.